karolencina/100-days-of-code/log.md

 Didn't do anything JavaScript-related, but I created my first contribution through a fork and pull request.

 ### Day 55 | 21/09/22
-Created a basic setup for _Countdown_...
+Created a basic setup for _Countdown_.
 It is not finished yet though, as the CSS is faulty.

+### Day 56 | 22/09/22
+I fixed the styles of _Countdown_ and added a colon between the time units of the project.